-Sheol is the Intermediate State
+Sheol Is the Intermediate State

 To understand Sheol, let’s start with the great white throne judgment.
 The great white throne judgment is when God will resurrect every un-regenerated soul from Hades (HAY-deez) to be judged as shown in this passage: